akshitagupta15june/Face-X/Face-Detection/face detection using caffe/README.md

 (h, w) = image.shape[:2]
 blob = cv2.dnn.blobFromImage(cv2.resize(image, (300, 300)), 1.0,(300, 300), (104.0, 177.0, 123.0))
 ```
-- Load our model using our --prototxt  and --model  file paths.
-We store the model as net.
+- Load the model using  `--prototxt`  and `--model`  file paths and store the model as net.
 - Then load the image extract the dimensions  and create a blob.
-- The dnn.blobFromImage  takes care of pre-processing which includes setting the blob  dimensions and normalization.
+- The `dnn.blobFromImage`  takes care of pre-processing which includes setting the blob  dimensions and normalization.

 Next, apply face detection: